TimGrt/ansible-windows-workshop/docs/windows-automation/windows-adhoc.md

 ### Step 1.1 - On CLI

-Ansible needs to know which hosts are targeted for the automation, therefor all Ansible content development starts with defining a *inventory* and sorting your hosts into *groups* in it.
+Ansible needs to know which hosts are targeted for the automation, therefore all Ansible content development starts with defining a *inventory* and sorting your hosts into *groups* in it.
 For most use cases, a inventory in the `.ini` format is the easiest to work with.
 Let's create a simple inventory with a single group called `windows` and put your test host in it.
-Create a file `hosts.ini` (you could leave out the file extension, by default, Ansible asumes that the file is formated in the *ini* format).
+Create a file `hosts.ini` (you could leave out the file extension, by default, Ansible assumes that the file is formatted in the *ini* format).

 ```bash
 touch hosts.ini